HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 ## History
 - **Chrovos:**
     - In Sinnoh mythology, the Sinnoh people depict Arceus as the first being and creator of the universe.
 That isn't entirely true as Chaos, or better recognized as Chrovos, was a being that exceeded the universe and was the first being that created Arceus itself.
-    - Arceus sealed Chrovos away after they had created Earth, Pokemon, and Humans, and Chrovos wanted to annihilate life for existing in its chaos.
+    - Arceus sealed Chrovos away after they had created Earth, Pokemon, and Humans, and Chrovos existence wished for the end of life in its chaos
+    - Alternatively,  Chrovos embodies the concept of the Void
 - **Kaiju Trio:**
     - While the legends in Sinnoh depict Arceus creating Azelf (willpower), Uxie (knowledge), and Mesprit (emotion) after the Creation Trio, the truth is that the Origin Pokémon created another trio of Legendaries before the Lake Guardians.
 A prototype to Emotion, Knowledge, and Willpower.
 Concepts less refined jammed into vessels incapable of sustaining such vast abstractions.
 Courage, Power, and Wisdom.
 Diphisra, Infernagon, and Gamera.
     - Incapable of returning the concepts of Courage, Power, and Wisdom to the Void, and afraid of the consequences, Arceus instead put the Kaiju Trio into a deep slumber within the earth, sky and water of present-day Indalo.